v-silin/InnerShadowView/README.md

 pod 'InnerShadowView'
 ```

-OR you can just copy-paste UIView+InnerShadow{h,m} files manually.
+OR you can just copy-paste "UIView+InnerShadow{h,m}" files manually.